-1) Arrive at the bus stop approximately 5 minutes before the bus is scheduled to arrive.

-2) Wait in a location clear of traffic and away from the bus stop.

-3) Behave at the school bus stop in such a manner that it does not threaten life, limb, or property of any individual.
+- 1. Arrive at the bus stop before the bus is scheduled to arrive. - 2.
+Wait in a location clear of traffic and away from the bus stop. - 3.
+Behave at the school bus stop in such a manner that it does not threaten life, limb, or property of any individual.

-4) Go directly to an available or assigned seat on the bus.

-5) Remain seated keeping aisles and exits clear.

-6) Carry on the bus only objects that can be held in his/her lap.

-7) Leave or board the bus at locations to which the student has been assigned unless he/she has administrative authorization to do otherwise.

-8) Ride only the bus to which he/she has been assigned unless he/she has administrative authorization to do otherwise.

-9) Bus Passes - If it is necessary for a student to change their busing to or from school they must have a written note from their parent/guardian.
+- 4. Go directly to an available or assigned seat on the bus. - 5.
+Remain seated keeping aisles and exits clear. - 6.
+Carry on the bus only objects that can be held in their lap. - 7.
+Leave or board the bus at locations to which the student has been assigned unless he/she has administrative authorization to do otherwise. - 8.
+Ride only the bus to which he/she has been assigned unless he/she has administrative authorization to do otherwise. - 9.
+Bus Passes If it is necessary for a student to change their busing to or from school they must have a written note from their parent/guardian.
 If it involves going home with another student, then a note from their parent/guardian is also required.
 Notes should be presented to the office before school begins in order to get the bus passes.